Sexual and Gender Identity

 1. Have a good understanding of sexual orientation and be comfortable with your own.

 2. Be aware of the coming-out process and realize that it is not a one-time event.
-The coming-out process is unique to gay, lesbian and bisexual people and brings challenges that are not often understood.
+The coming-out process is unique to the LGBQT+ community and brings challenges that are not often understood.

-3. Understand that gay, lesbian and bisexual people receive the same message about homosexuality and bisexuality as everyone else.
-Thus gay, lesbian and bisexual people suffer from internalized homophobia and heterosexism.
-It is important to recognize the risks of coming out and to challenge the internal oppression.
+3. Understand that the LGBTQ+ community experiences stereotypes and negative messages from society.
+It is important to recognize the risks of coming out and to challenge oppression.

-4. Remember that gay, lesbian and bisexual people are a diverse group.
-Each community within the larger gay, lesbian and bisexual community has unique needs and goals.
+4. Remember that the LGBTQ+ community is a diverse group.
+Each member of the community has unique needs and goals.

-5. Know at least basic information about AIDS/HIV in order to address myths and misinformation and to be supportive of those affected by this disease whether in themselves or in partners and friends.
-While AIDS/HIV is a health issue for all, those who live with the most fear and have lost the most members of their community are gay, lesbian and bisexual persons.
+5. Learn basic information about sexual health in order to address myths and misinformation, and to be supportive of those affected by a Sexually Transmitted Infection (STI) directly or indirectly.
+While AIDS/HIV is a health issue for all, members of the LGBTQ+ community may live with fear due to stereotypes and misinformation.

-Visit our Helpful Resources page for more information on GLBT and sexuality issues.
+Visit our Helpful Resources page for more information on LGBTQ+ and sexuality issues.